-An honorably discharged veteran of the U.S. Army and of the Vietnam War, “Ben” never thought his life would end up being such a struggle.
-He would get married; have a couple a kids and a maybe throw a Sunday BBQ every now and again, he thought to himself.
-However, the ravages of war and an economy that preferred not to include the likes of men like Ben, eventually took its toll on him.
+An honorably discharged veteran of the US Army and of the Vietnam War, “Ben” never thought his life would end up being such a struggle.
+He would get married; have a couple a kids and a maybe throw a Sunday barbecue every now and again, he thought to himself.
+However, the ravages of war and an economy that preferred not to include the likes of men like Ben eventually took its toll on him.

 Struggling to survive, Ben traveled from place to place looking to put a roof over his head and a meal in his belly.
 Ben’s quest for food and shelter, however, was a daily struggle.
 Ben’s monthly general relief of $212 was barely enough to get by.

-Moving from shelter to shelter, Ben was told of the work that LAFLA’s Bill Smith Homeless Veterans Project (BSHVP) has performed on behalf of thousands of veterans in Los Angeles.
-Ben thought to himself, “what the hell, I have absolutely nothing to lose,” so he placed a call to the BSHVP and requested help.
+Moving from shelter to shelter, Ben was told of the work that LAFLA’s Veterans’ Justice Center has performed on behalf of thousands of veterans in Los Angeles.
+Ben thought to himself, “what the hell, I have absolutely nothing to lose,” so he placed a call to the VJC and requested help.

-BSHVP staff spoke with Ben and went right to work.
+LAFLA staff spoke with Ben and went right to work.
 They obtained military records and filed a claim for benefits with the Department of Veterans Affairs (VA).
-BSHVP staff argued that Ben’s present physical limitations, coupled with his homelessness and inability to work entitled him to a VA pension.
+LAFLA staff argued that Ben’s present physical limitations, coupled with his homelessness and inability to work entitled him to a VA pension.

 After working with staff from the VA Regional Office, the VA granted Ben’s claim for pension and paid him nearly $15,000 in retroactive benefits.
 In addition to Ben’s retroactive award, Ben will receive medial care, housing assistance and nearly $950.00 a month is additional, pension benefits.